Captain Hardy Ventress Harrison, Co. C, 49th Tennessee Infantry, CSA

 - June 15: Hardy Ventress Harrison was born in Tennessee.

-- September 16: Hardy married Virginia Caroline Batts in Robertson County, Tennessee.
+- September 16: Hardy married Virginia Caroline Batts in Robertson County, TN.

-- The United States Federal Census taken on June 4th in Springfield, Robertson County, Tennessee shows H.V., a merchant, and V.C., living with their daughter M.C., age 2.
+- June 4: The U.S. Federal Census enumerated in Springfield, Robertson County, TN showed H.V., a merchant, and V.C., living with their daughter M.C., age 2.

-- November 25: enlisted in the Confederate Army in Springfield, TN for a period of 12 months.
+- November 25: Hardy enlisted in the C.S.
+Army in Springfield, TN for a period of 12 months.
 Hardy was elected 2 Lieut on the same day.

 - December 24: Appears on Company Muster Roll: Present.